We’ve walked you through garden-themed weddings, along with the decorations that would go best, and now we’ll take you along the theme of botanicals.

 You can also task your cake vendor with creating botanical-themed icing designs.
 Naked cakes look especially stunning when topped with green leaves or colorful flowers, too.

 Your wedding color palette dictates a variety of your wedding decor, from floral design to linens to wedding party attire.
 So, if you want to embrace a botanical wedding theme, make the color green the central color of your color palette—and carry that color throughout your decor.

 From bouquets to centerpieces, there’s ample opportunity to go green when it comes to decorations.

 For the ceremony, splurge on a stunning archway with crawling ivy or peppered with leaves.
-It will not only bring life to your vows, but will also act as a great backdrop for any Instagram shots guests might want to snap later.
+Archways will not only bring life to your vows, but will also act as the perfect ceremony backdrops for any Instagram shots guests or your wedding photographer might want to snap later.
 For the bouquet, ferns, eucalyptus, and baby's breath are gorgeous options.

 The reception is where you can really lean into the green theme.
 Go wild with mini tree centerpieces, olive branch garlands, or eucalyptus table runners.
 Hang greenery from the ceiling or drape it along the back of chairs, so guests can really feel one with nature.
 A botanical wedding theme is also great when aligned with the seasons.
 If you’re getting married in the fall, add in festive pine cones or colored leaves.
 If you’re having a winter wedding, throw in some mistletoe.

 Green-leaning centerpieces can double as party favors.
 In this case, succulents or terrariums make great take-home options for guests.
 They’re easy to take care of and will last long past your wedding day—green thumb or not.

 Photo booths are typically a guest favorite—so make sure your photo booth is on-theme by incorporating plenty of plants or a plant-inspired backdrop.